kudobuilder/kudo/keps/0008-operator-testing.md

     // Allowed environment labels
     // Disallowed environment labels
 }

+// ObjectReference is a Kubernetes object reference with added labels to allow referencing
+// objects by label.
+type ObjectReference struct {
+	corev1.ObjectReference `json:",inline"`
+	// Labels to match on.
+	Labels map[string]string
+}
 ```

 Using a `TestStep`, it is possible to skip certain test steps if conditions are not met, e.g., only run a test step on GKE or on clusters with more than three nodes.

+The `Delete` list can be used to specify objects to delete prior to running the tests.
+If `Labels` are set in an ObjectReference,
+all resources matching the labels and specified kind will be deleted.

 #### Assertion files